paddycarver/blog/_posts/2012-03-04-ass-kicked-per-minute.md

 There's not a lot there.
-The most useful resource I can point you to is [Pamela Fox](http://www.pamelafox.org)'s [Developer Support Handbook](http://developer-support-handbook.org), which she documented her experience at Google in.
+The most useful resource I can point you to is [Pamela Fox](http://www.pamelafox.org)'s [Developer Support Handbook](http://developer-support-handbook.org), in which she documented her experience at Google as a developer support pioneer.

 Matt Cutts, of Google's spam-fighting team, said that being able to code is akin to having a superpower in today's society.
 And he's right.
 It is